Freiling87/CCU/CCU/Scratchpad.md

       - Mag Dumper: Agent uses rapid fire for longer.
       - Melee skill traits: Modify frequency of attacks in combat.
       - Gun skill traits: Modify frequency of attacks in combat.
+    - Interaction
+      - Teach Languages: Teaches any language they know, for a cost.
     - Passive
       - Crusty: Will now use Alarm Button when fleeing from combat.
       - Indomitable: Immune to mind control